List of Luther characters: Justin Ripley

 Detective Sergeant Justin Ripley, played by Warren Brown, is a young policeman eager to be partnered with a detective like Luther, but he doesn't quite realise what doing so will entail.

 After Luther is framed for Zoe's murder and flees, Ripley is the only one who believes that he is innocent and aids Luther in destroying the main piece of evidence against him.
 Ripley is arrested at the end of Series 1, after saving a fugitive Luther's life from a police marksman.
 For this action, he is put back in uniform and told he will remain in uniform for two years (though he keeps his rank of sergeant).
 At the beginning of Series 2, Luther has Ripley reinstated as a detective and puts him back on his team.
 DS Gray remarks that DS Ripley was a rising star but has now tarnished his career.
 At the end of Series 2 episode 1, Ripley is kidnapped by Cameron Pell, who tortures him throughout the next episode before Ripley manages to escape and aid in Pell's arrest.

 In Series 3, Ripley is questioned by DSU George Stark and DCI Erin Gray, who are attempting to bring down Luther.
 At first, Ripley seems to be helping them, but he later tells them he has been honoured to work with Luther.
 In episode 3, Ripley chases the vigilante killer Tom Marwood into an alleyway and corners him.
 Despite Marwood's insistence, Ripley refuses to back down, so Marwood fatally shoots him.

 Martin Schenk

 Detective Superintendent Martin Schenk, played by Dermot Crowley, initially works for Police Complaints and is universally feared for his steel-trap mind.
 A highly intuitive and observant individual, who appears unassuming, Schenk is determined to rid the force of corrupt officers which, despite Schenk's high regard for Luther's abilities, may include Luther himself.

+In The Calling, he investigated Luther for the first time after Luther set Julian Crouch's Jaguar on fire.
+He tells Zoe that he is married, and that he used to be a murder detective until he was stabbed.

 Schenk appeared in episodes 3 to 6 in Series 1 and returned in Series 2 to head up the new Serious and Serial Crime Unit, replacing Rose Teller as DCI Luther's boss.